-APPENDIX D The role of the Head Teacher
+APPENDIX D: The role of the Principal

-- Put in place procedures for handling cases of suspected abuse (including allegations against staff and volunteers) which are consistent with those agreed by Sandwell Children's Safeguarding Partnership and easily available to all staff and volunteers for reference. - Be responsible for following local procedures for allegations against persons in a position of trust and attend all relevant meetings when required. - Liaise with the nominated Governor on child protection issues and the academy policy. - Appoint a designated safeguarding lead for child protection to co-ordinate action within the academy and liaise with other agencies, as appropriate, on suspected cases of safeguarding and child protection. - Ensure that the designated safeguarding lead for child protection receives appropriate training and support. - Understand the role of the designated safeguarding lead for child protection. - Ensure that all staff know and are alert to signs of possible abuse and know what to do if they have any concerns or suspicions. - Make parents aware of the academy Safeguarding and Child Protection Policy. - Work with appropriate local partners to create a safe environment for children at the academy. - Make certain that when academy premises are used by members of the public; care is taken to ensure that children are not placed at risk.
-Where activities take place during the academy day, the academy and its Governing Body need to ensure that effective arrangements are in place. - Ensure when services or activities are provided directly by academy staff the academy arrangements for child protection will apply. - Ensure when services or activities are provided separately by a third party, The Governing Body should seek assurance that the body concerned has appropriate policies and procedures in place and that written agreements make clear the lines of accountability.
-Consideration should be given, when approving a letting, as to the backgrounds of the individuals making use of the premises.
-A risk assessment should be conducted prior to any letting taking place; the ultimate responsibility for approving lettings rests with The Governing Body of the academy.
+- Put in place procedures for handling cases of suspected abuse (including allegations against staff and volunteers) which are consistent with those agreed - Be responsible for following local procedures for allegations against persons in a position of trust and attend all relevant meetings when required. - Liaise with the nominated Governor on child protection issues and the academy policy. - Appoint a designated safeguarding lead for child protection to co-ordinate action within the academy and liaise with other agencies, as appropriate, on suspected cases of safeguarding and child protection. - Ensure that the designated safeguarding lead for child protection receives appropriate training and support. - Understand the role of the designated safeguarding lead for child protection. - Ensure that all staff know and are alert to signs of possible abuse and know what to do if they have any concerns or suspicions. - Make parents aware of the academy Safeguarding and Child Protection Policy. - Work with appropriate local partners to create a safe environment for children at the academy. - Make certain that when academy premises are used by members of the public; care is taken to ensure that children are not placed at risk.
+Where activities take place during the academy day, the academy and its Governing Body need to ensure that effective arrangements are in place. - Ensure when services or activities are provided directly by academy staff the academy arrangements for child protection will apply. - Ensure when services or activities are provided separately by a third-party using academy premises, the academy and its governing body or proprietor seeks assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); - In the cases as described above, ensure that there are arrangements in place to liaise with the academy or college on safeguarding concerns and arrangements where appropriate.
+This applies regardless of whether or not the children who attend any of these services or activities are children on the roll of the academy.
+The governing body or proprietor will also ensure safeguarding requirements are included in any transfer of control agreement (i.e., lease or hire agreement), as a condition of use and occupation of the premises; and will communicate that failure to comply with this would lead to termination of the agreement